zelbov/stylight/README.md

 - *Almost* zero-dependency: The only dependency is an actual `'csstype'` module which is only a typedef package that does not affect bundle sizes at all.

-- Lightweight - minified bundle size is only around 4KB, React integration plugin is about 2KB of total size.
+- Lightweight - minified bundle size is only around 4.4 KB, React integration plugin is about 2.5 KB of additional size.

 - Great performance.
 No more IDE lags during typechecks of simple stylings applied.
 You know what I mean if you know what I mean.